-Some simple ways to cook asparagus for babies can be:
+Some simple ways to cook asparagus for babies include:

 - You can offer steamed asparagus to your baby as finger food.
-You can steam it using a steamer or by simply cooking it in some boiling water for 6 to 7 minutes or till tender.
+You can steam it using a steamer or by cooking it in some boiling water for 6 to 7 minutes or till it becomes tender.

 - You can puree fresh asparagus after properly washing it with water.
 Blend it into a smooth consistency or as per your baby’s liking.

 - Stir-fried asparagus can be another viable option.
 Cut the spears into ½ inch pieces.
 You may leave the tips as a whole if you like.
-Fry the pieces in some butter until tender-crisp (4 to 5 minutes).
+Fry the pieces in some butter until tender-crisp or for 4 to 5 minutes.

 Take into account that all the spears in the bunch that you are buying are relatively uniform as it may be easier to cook them.
 Also, carefully inspect the tips of the shoots.
 These should be firm and not unduly soft.

-Foods that You Can Mix with Asparagus for Infants
+Foods That You Can Serve With Asparagus for Infants

-Certain foods that go well with asparagus for infants can be:
+Certain foods that go well with asparagus for infants are: